 More things to do in Singapore in one day

-Dan and I have been back to Singapore a few times since this first trip.
+Dan and I have visited Singapore a few times since this first trip.
 And we know that not everyone enjoys hop-on-hop-off buses or flitting from place to place.

-If you have only a few hours in the city, here are the best attractions in Singapore.
+If you have only a few hours in the city, here are more of the best attractions in Singapore.